ue bot icon

 Leadership Thought #407 – Fear Sells, But The Costs Can be Significant

 I don’t remember growing up in a fearful society, but I feel like I live in one now.
-All you have to do is turn on the TV, listen to the radio, read the newspaper and eventually someone will be trying to scare you about something.
-We all seem so emotionally fragile and quick to identify an enemy or cause for our concern.
-The news media has perfected this art so well that they have helped to perpetuate a more neurotic generation in a time when just about every violent crime statistic is down significantly or at minimum on par with what existed when we were children (and our population has grown significantly during this time).
-As the saying goes, if it bleeds than it leads.”
+Just turn on the TV, listen to the radio, and read the newspaper; someone will eventually try to scare you.
+We all seem emotionally fragile and quick to identify an enemy or cause for our concern.
+The news media have perfected this art so well that they have helped to perpetuate a more neurotic generation in a time when almost every violent crime statistic and adverse health indicator is either significantly lower or at least comparable to those from our childhood (and our population has grown considerably during this time).

 Leadership Thought #382 – Dealing with Anger